DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 });
 ```

-After restarting the client app, logging out, and logging back in you should see additional user claims associated with the *profile* identity scope displayed on the page.
+After restarting the client app, logging out, and logging back in you should see
+additional user claims associated with the *profile* identity scope displayed on
+the page.

 ![](../images/3_additional_claims.png)

 ## Further Experiments
-Feel free to add more claims to the test users - and also more identity resources.
+Feel free to add more claims to the test users - and also more identity
+resources.

 The process for defining an identity resource is as follows:

-* add a new identity resource to the list - give it a name and specify which claims should be returned when this resource is requested
+* add a new identity resource to the list in Config.cs.
+Give it a name and
+  specify which claims should be returned when this resource is requested.
-* give the client access to the resource via the *AllowedScopes* property on the client configuration
+* give the client access to the resource via the *AllowedScopes* property on the
+  client configuration.
-* request the resource by adding it to the *Scopes* collection on the OpenID Connect handler configuration in the client
+* request the resource by adding it to the *Scopes* collection on the OpenID Connect handler configuration in the client.
 * (optional) if the identity resource is associated with a non-standard claim (e.g. *myclaim1*), on the client side add the [ClaimAction](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.openidconnect.openidconnectoptions.claimactions?view=aspnetcore-3.0) mapping between the claim appearing in JSON (returned from the userinfo endpoint) and the user claim.

 ```cs